kkelchte/doshico/try.md

 ![frontpage]({{ "/assets/img/project.png" | absolute_url }}){: .center-image }

+The installation of the packages is explained with two scripts:
+1. [Step 1](): Installing and testing of the offline training setting.
+2. [Step 2](): Installing and testing of the online performance by flying in ESAT simulated environment.

+The second step is only possible if the first step is finished successfully.
+The scripts guide you through the process of downloading, setting environment variables and testing in the docker container.

 <h2>3.
 The Challenge</h2>
 The DoShiCo challenge focusses on dealing with the domain shift when training a policy in basic environments and see if it adapts to more realistic or even realistic environments.
 The policy is one of basic 1d collision-avoidance.